 Update: As I suggested, the offer is no longer available and was pulled soon, so I’ve removed the links from the post.

-~85% of clicks on my affiliate links yesterday were for the 75,000 Points American Express Business Gold card.
+~85% of clicks on my affiliate links yesterday were for the 75,000 Point The Business Gold Rewards Card from American Express OPEN.
 There are a lot of comments and questions around the card, so I want to answer them in a separate blog post.
 And also make you aware of a risk of applying for the card.

 Please see these posts on how to:

 - Apply for the card if you see only a 50,000 point offer

 - Fill out the application for an American Express Business card